t3moses/Crews/README.txt

 An individual may enrol as both a boat owner and a sailor.
 In the event of an availability clash, their boat owner role takes precedence.

 When a boat-owner enrols, the admin is asked if the owner is female.
-This information is used in support of the policy that places women who request it be assigned to boats skippered by a woman.
+This information is used in support of the policy that places women who request it to be assigned to boats skippered by a woman.

 When a sailor enrols, the admin is asked for the display name of the sailor's partner.
 This information is used in support of the policy that places partners on different boats.